niels-oz/icon-generator-mcp/docs/technical-design.md

 # Technical Design Document: icon-generator-mcp

-- **Version:** 2.0
+- **Version:** 3.0
-- **Date:** July 16, 2025
+- **Date:** January 2025
-- **Status:** Final
+- **Status:** Current Implementation
-- **Author:** System Architect
+- **Author:** Icon Generator Team

 ## 1. Purpose & Target Audience
-This document provides the comprehensive technical architecture and specification for the `icon-generator-mcp` MCP server.
-It is intended for software developers and tech leads responsible for the implementation, testing, and maintenance of the server.
+This document provides the current technical architecture and implementation details for the `icon-generator-mcp` MCP server.
+It reflects the production system with multi-LLM support, phase-based generation, and comprehensive testing.

 ## 2. System Architecture

 ### 2.1.
 High-Level Design

-The `icon-generator-mcp` is a stateless MCP server that acts as an intelligent pre-processor and orchestrator for an external LLM CLI.
-It exposes icon generation capabilities through the Model Context Protocol, executing a local data transformation pipeline before delegating the core AI task and all associated authentication, thus minimizing its own complexity and security footprint.
+The `icon-generator-mcp` is a phase-based MCP server that orchestrates a complete icon generation pipeline with multi-LLM provider support.
+It combines PNG-to-SVG conversion, AI-powered generation, and intelligent file management through a state-managed workflow with visual progress feedback.

 ### 2.2.
 Component Diagram & Data Flow